Jump to: Central London | North London | South London | East London | West London

 Battersea - Ground Floor Retail, 24 Battersea Park Rd, London SW11 4HY

-Right off the bat word on this new South London bakery was good - the kind of good that means you’re going to have to get out your oyster card and go check it out.
+Right off the bat, word on this South London bakery was good - the kind of good that means you’re going to have to jump on the train to Battersea Park and go check it out.
 This bakery is a great example of the creativity that comes out of a cross-pollination of cultures with influences from China, Australia and the Philippines.
 Lemongrass, pandan and kaffir lime are all among the flavours you’ll find employed in the patisserie.

 Follow on Instagram: @mahaliandco